canonical/checkbox/checkbox-core-snap/README.md

 # Building checkbox-core-snap
 This snap is the core reusable part of checkbox, it includes all the utilities and some core providers.
+The snap can be built for multiple [base snaps](https://snapcraft.io/docs/base-snaps).
+Each recipe is in a `seriesXX` directory where `XX` is the base snap.
+For instance `series22` contains the `core22 or jammy` snap.

 ## Building guide
-This section convers how to build the snap in a normal settings. via either the `multipass` or the `lxd` backend.
+This section covers how to build the snap via either the `multipass` or the `lxd` backend.
 This guide will focus on the latter but with small adjustments can be used for the former.
 Also, this guide will build the `series22` snap, adjust the commands to build any other.